 Impacts on communities

-Communities and industries can be impacted by Reef damage following extreme weather events including:
+Communities and industries can be impacted by Reef damage after extreme weather events through:

-- Decreased catch rates for some commercial fishing sectors
+- reduced catch rates for some commercial fishing sectors

-GBRMPA, CSIRO and James Cook University collaborate on research to better understand the social and economic impacts of extreme weather on industries.
+We have collaborated with the CSIRO and James Cook University on research to better understand the social and economic impacts of extreme weather on industries.

 This information helps Reef-based industries understand the risks associated with extreme weather, and to support efforts to build their resilience to the predicted impacts of climate change.